beishenov3197/PwC/README.md

 - The average customer satisfaction rating is 3.40.
 - The average speed of answer is 67 seconds, and the average talking duration per call is 3 minutes and 45 seconds.

   - **Topic Analysis:**

-Tickets are evenly distributed among topics, with the highest volume directed towards streaming-related issues.
+- Tickets are evenly distributed among topics, with the highest volume directed towards streaming-related issues.
-Admin support receives the largest number of tickets, indicating a significant support need in this area.
+- Admin support receives the largest number of tickets, indicating a significant support need in this area.
-Resolution rates among topics are consistent, and average call duration by topic is around 70%.
+- Resolution rates among topics are consistent, and average call duration by topic is around 70%.
 Notably, the topic related to payments has the longest average talking duration.

--**Unresolved Tickets:**

-Admin support also has the highest number of unresolved tickets, suggesting a potential need for improvement in this area.
+- **Unresolved Tickets:** Admin support also has the highest number of unresolved tickets, suggesting a potential need for improvement in this area.

--**Top Performers:**
+- **Top Performers:**

-Jim is the top performer based on resolved tickets, demonstrating his effectiveness in resolving customer issues.
+- Jim is the top performer based on resolved tickets, demonstrating his effectiveness in resolving customer issues.
-Becky excels in terms of average talking duration, indicating her ability to engage and assist customers effectively.
+- Becky excels in terms of average talking duration, indicating her ability to engage and assist customers effectively.
-Diane stands out for her quick response time, as indicated by the average speed of answer.
+- Diane stands out for her quick response time, as indicated by the average speed of answer.